artgon/artgon.github.com/_posts/2014-09-05-scala-case-for-correctness.md

 of Java programmers still use null types as a return knowingly, as just another strategy for control flow.

-JDK 8 has alleviated some of this pain with an _Optional<T>_ class that allows you to wrap null types and unwrap them safely.
-Unfortunately, the _Optional_ object can be set to null!
+JDK 8 has alleviated some of this pain with an _Optional<T\>_ class that allows you to wrap null types and unwrap them safely.
+Unfortunately, the _Optional<T\>_ object can be set to null!
+This means that you may have to null check the object that's supposed to save you from getting null errors.

+This is of course part of the bigger problem that Scala intrinsically solves. _Null_ is a type in Scala just like any other.[^2] You cannot set an object to _Null_ unless that is its type.
+If you try to set an _Int_ to _Null_, you'll get a compile error.

 Example: